Reporter Grills Joe Biden Over Claim Immigrant Children Weren’t Locked In ‘Cages’ Under Barack Obama

 Ramos pressed further, but Biden insisted that no comparisons can be made between President Donald Trump’s immigration policies and Obama-Biden policies.

-According to Biden, during the Obama era, immigrant children were “quickly” reunited with their families, or released into safe communities in the United States.
+According to Biden, during the Obama era, immigrant children were “quickly” reunited with their families or released into safe communities in the United States.

 “We sought to get them into safe communities.
 We sought to get them out of the control of Homeland Security to get them safe.
 But they came unaccompanied, unaccompanied.”